 Lonely, elderly people enjoy the visits from CAM workers when they deliver the food parcels.
 “Recipients that are feeble, lonely, and without many financial resources treasure the food and fellowship the parcels bring,” reports Ellis Schrock, distribution director in Romania.

 Because of the many needs, Help-for-the-Elderly food parcels are in very high demand.
 As funding becomes available, we would like to expand this program to help more suffering, elderly people.
-If you would like to help, you may donate using the link below.
+If you feel led to support this work, your help would be greatly appreciated.